bbauska/W3Cx-3of5/README.md

 Note that in order to play the video, you must click on the "vid.play()" text.
 To pause it, you click on the "vid.pause()" text, and so on. <i>Notice the text at the top of the video, as well as the transparency.</i> The text can be selected, since all the elements displayed are pure DOM objects.
 You can zoom the page in and out, etc. This was not possible with the Flash technology.
 </p>

 <b>Conclusion</b>:  you can very easily change the look and feel of the standard video player by using custom CSS and designing your own control widgets.
 We can find many examples of such video players that offer extended functionalities on the Web.
-We will present some of them later in the course, but before that, let's see a little more of what we can do using the JavaScript API of the <video> element (it will be an identical approach for the <audio> element, since it shares the same API by a very small margin).
+We will present some of them later in the course, but before that, let's see a little more of what we can do using the JavaScript API of the &lt;video&gt; element (it will be an identical approach for the &lt;audio&gt; element, since it shares the same API by a very small margin).

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch2-2-6">2.2.6 The JavaScript API</h3>